object-Object/lua-physics-engine/README.md

 * Constraints - mainly non-penetration (i.e. collisions)
 * More object types

+## Known bugs
+* When a simulation is started with two circles just touching, there is a crash related to GJK returning an invalid simplex.
+I don't know why.

 ## Dependencies
 These are the libraries I use for this project.
 * Vector library from [this Code Review Stack Exchange page](https://codereview.stackexchange.com/a/107237), heavily modified